-Rabies Alert Extended for the Longwood/Winter Springs area in Seminole County
+DOH-Seminole - Rabies Alert Issued for Seminole County

-Domestic or wild animals that have not been vaccinated against rabies could be infected by an animal that has rabies.
+An animal with rabies could infect other wild animals or domestic animals that have not been vaccinated against rabies.
 All domestic animals should be vaccinated against rabies.
-Contact with feral cats, stray dogs and all wildlife particularly raccoons, bats, foxes, skunks, otters, bobcats and coyotes should be avoided.
+Contact to feral cats, stray dogs and all wildlife particularly raccoons, bats, foxes, skunks, otters, bobcats and coyotes should be avoided.

 The following advice is issued: